 Historically the gymnasium has also been a space of education and philosophy as well as physical skilling.
 This sense of possibility and challenge is activated in the Tate Exchange space with the creation of a gym-like environment that includes a series of sculptures that can be touched and handled.
 Suggesting gym equipment, therapeutic devices or disability aids, they have been produced to be used as training tools, even if their precise function is yet to be discovered.

 Much like a gym, the programme for the week’s activities is fixed.
 During the week, the artist has selected a series of artist films, one of which will be screened each day.
 These films explore language that is slippery and evading (or satirising) legality, or language that is embodied but not yet verbal.
-On Friday, Dr. Stuart Murray will discuss approaches to encountering autism through a focus on the body, drawing from personal experience as well as academic research.
-Throughout the weekend, Sarah Browne worked with dance artist Leah Marojevic in the space, using the sculptures as a starting point to explore the relationship between language and learning, legality, sexuality and knowledge.
+On Friday, Dr. Stuart Murray discusses approaches to encountering autism through a focus on the body, drawing from personal experience as well as academic research.
+Throughout the weekend, Sarah Browne worked with dance artist Leah Marojevic in the space, using the sculptures as a starting point to explore the relationship between language and learning, legality, sexuality and knowledge, creating new videos Foot Movie and From Vinegar into Plastic.

 Films by Sarah Browne, Imogen Stidworthy, Jenny Brady, Stuart Marshall and Neil Bartlett, Fearghus Ó Conchúir.